As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 Is pet insurance worthy of consumer confidence?

 In the same report, we offer hopeful answers, too, by comparing Petplan’s tailspin trajectory to maverick insurance business Trupanion, as well as to just-launched, self-described disrupter Lemonade.
-Another newcomer, TrustedPals, will be our next insurance profile — be sure to check out this week’s profile about Wagmo.

 The good news for the pet insurance industry in the U.S. is that it is growing rapidly.
 The bad news is that more dog (we don’t acknowledge cats) owners spending more money means more attention is now being paid to what consumers of pet insurance are getting for their money.
 Among those now paying attention are a group of otherwise obscure state insurance regulators, part of a sub-committee called the Pet Insurance Working Group, which is part of the NAIC (National Association of Insurance Commissioners).
 In other words, the historic growth and activity in the pet insurance world gives the regulators more to do – and puts them under more scrutiny.